arsbar24/STAT545-hw-Barton-Alistair/hw02/Assignment2.md

 ## Explore plot types

-1. Scatterplot of population and GDP:
+1. Scatterplot of life expectancy and GDP (with additional factors represented in the transparency and size of points):

 ```r